Day trip to Ocean Grove and Asbury Park from New York City

 Special events related to The Ocean Grove Camp Meeting Association are held throughout the village and on portions of the beach.
 If you are Christian, this is a very fun place to congregate.
 If not, it is still a great place to visit, especially because of its home-spun hospitality, unusually beautiful neighborhoods, high-quality secular entertainment, non-commercial boardwalk, and dune-lined beaches.

 Of all the ocean beach cities I’ve seen on my travels, Ocean Grove is the most unique.
 Best, it is a short day trip from New York City.

 Walking to Asbury Park

 The boardwalk between Ocean City and Asbury Park is continuous.
-Between the two communities is a section of white-washed shops that include the popular Dorian's on the Beach restaurant, where every table has a breezy view of the ocean.
-These shops also sell beach supplies, crafts, and Susan Murphy's Home Made Ice Cream.
+Between the two communities is a section of white-washed shops that include a popular restaurant where every table has a breezy view of the ocean.

 This old casino arcade decisively marks the differences between Ocean Grove and Asbury Park.
 You’ll be surprised at the extreme contrast between the north and south sides of the building.

 Inside the casino are several large graphics, including black and white graphical birds framed in orange balls and a female mer-octopus.
 She is about 12-times life size, with a 1920s flapper head and an octopus body that stretches on for at least 30 feet.
 This mural was created by www.Porktomic.com, a design house that specializes graffiti-like drawings, many of which commonly depict skulls and crossbones, not cute girls.

 The scenery changes 100% when you enter Asbury Park from Ocean Grove.
 While the buildings you see to the left look exceptionally modern, they are the original, early-1900s shore buildings that have been recently renovated.

 The beach itself also changes in appearance due to the absence of sand dunes.